nocomplexity/codeaudit/docs/userguide.md

 Depending on the command, a directory or file name must be specified.
 The output is a static HTML file to be examined in a browser.
 Specifying a name for the output file is optional.

 Commands:
-  overview             Reports Complexity and statistics per Python file from a directory. modulescan           Reports module information per file. filescan             Reports potential security issues for a single Python file. directoryscan        Reports potential security issues for all Python files found in a directory. checks               Generate an HTML report of all implemented codeaudit security checks. version              Prints the module version.
-Use [-v] [--v] [-version] or [--version].
+  overview             Reports complexity and statistics for Python files in a project directory. filescan             Scans Python projects/files, reporting potential security weaknesses. modulescan           Reports module vulnerability information. checks               Creates an HTML report of all implemented security checks. version              Prints the module version.
+Or use codeaudit [-v] [--v] [-version] or [--version].

 Use the Codeaudit documentation to check the security of Python programs and make your Python programs more secure!
 Check https://simplifysecurity.nocomplexity.com/